twedl/canmap/README.md

 # then you can download it yourself, or use download_geography(url)
 shp_path <- download_geography(url)
+#> lpr_000a16a_e.zip already downloaded, returning filepath to unzipped .shp.

 # and use sf to read the shapefile.
 provinces <- sf::read_sf(shp_path)